Protesting by property agents

 Though leading competitors in Singapore 99.co (www.99.co), SRX Property (www.srx.com.sg) and The Edge Property (www.edgeprop.sg) are offering cheaper packages from $388 to $4229.
 The effectiveness of reaching out to potential prospects and clients have yet to be proven.

 Disruptive technologies are emerging in the marketplace.
-Prospective buyers and sellers can do their research and adopt a Do-It-Yourself (“DIY”)
+Prospective buyers and sellers can do their research and adopt a Do-It-Yourself (“DIY”).

 There will be a consolidation of the real estate industry beginning 2017.
 Real estate agencies strive to improve agents’ productivity, where you will see underperformers slowly exiting the market.

 With the increasing competition and marketing expenses, the number of agents has been on a steady decline.
 As of January 2017, there were 28,397 agents, compared with 31,783 in 2014.
 Industry experts believe this figure would further decline in the years to come.
+While there are more DIY transactions, the majority of the home owners are still engaging property agents to handle their sales and this trend is likely to stay for the next few years.